 Whether with words or with media, interviewees regard much of their work as reflecting.
-They frequently used the word, along with similar terms such as "projecting" and "mirroring," regarding both their relations with clients and to their clients’ relations with family, friends and colleagues.
-In all cases, "reflection" referred either to an external reaction that causes an inner understanding, or to a private change of behavior that initiates an imitative response by the other.
-In the first sense, "reflection" described one's receiving feedback from the surroundings in order to understand one's communication patterns.
-This is the implicit way in which experts "tell" clients what needs to be fixed in their communication.
-"Reflecting" is also what experts encourage clients to do in the outer world, by means of paying attention to reactions they elicit while interacting with others.
-Thus, for instance, Adam described the effect of one of the drills he uses in workshops: "[E]ven without using the camera, you tell the person, 'instead of making these motions I want you to make the motions of giving a gift and combine it with the message that you are giving to people' and … he says 'wow, my mom, my daughter say that I really use this gesture, and show these small signs of impatience toward people'."
+They frequently used this word, along with similar terms such as “projecting” and “mirroring,” in connection with their relationships with clients and their clients’ relationships with family, friends and colleagues.
+In all cases, “reflection” referred either to an external reaction that causes an inner understanding or to a private change of behavior that initiates an imitative response by the other.
+In the first sense, “reflection” described receiving feedback from the surroundings to understand one’s communication patterns.
+This is the implicit way in which experts “tell” clients what needs to be fixed in their communication behavior.
+“Reflecting” by paying attention to the reactions they elicit while interacting with others is also what experts encourage clients to do outside of training sessions.
+Adam described the effect of one of the drills he uses in workshops: “[E]ven without using the camera, you tell the person, ‘instead of making these motions, I want you to make the motions of giving a gift and combine it with the message that you are giving to people’ and … He says ‘wow, my mom, my daughter say that I really use this gesture, and show these small signs of impatience toward people’.”

-"Reflection" may also denote a set of ways in which one affects one's surroundings merely by changing one's own behavior.
-In a narrow sense, this can refer, e.g., to "mirroring" – a technique of subconsciously building rapport by copying the interlocutor's body language.
-More broadly, reflection describes a total shift in the behavior of one's spouse correlating to one's work on oneself.
+“Reflection” may also denote a set of ways in which one affects one’s surroundings merely by changing one’s behavior.
+In a narrow sense, this can refer to “mirroring,” a technique of subconsciously building rapport by copying the interlocutor‘s body language.
+More broadly, in couples counseling, reflection describes a total shift in the behavior of one’s spouse correlating to one’s work on oneself.
 “It’s a mirror.
 It somehow projects,” said Dina, explaining why the participation of only one spouse suffices to bring change to the couple as a whole.
-The direction of the projection is thus either from the self outward or from the external world inward, in both cases it involves a relationship between two sets of communication, interpersonal and intrapersonal.
-Albeit the emphasis on an inner human self, "reflection" and similar terms, semantically borrow from, and often literally rely on, media.
+The direction of the projection is thus either outward from the self or inward from the external world, and in both cases, it involves a relationship between two sets of communication, interpersonal and intrapersonal.
+In spite of the emphasis on an inner human self, “reflection” and similar terms semantically borrow from, and often literally rely on, media.